kapitam/kapitam/README.md

 ---

-> “I now realize that my way of learning doesn’t have to conform to a system made for superficial perfection.”
+> “I now realize that my way of learning doesn’t have to conform for superficial perfection.”